Collaborators

 University of East Anglia (UEA), UK

-quantum chemistry, potential energy surfaces, ab initio molecular dynamics (AIMD), excited states
+potential energy surfaces, ab initio molecular dynamics (AIMD), excited states

 Dr. Vincent Esposito